ayushks27/Ingestra/README.md

 Project Overview

-    Ingestra demonstrates a production-style data engineering workflow, including:
-    Batch ingestion of large datasets (1+ GB) using chunked processing Schema normalization and data cleaning
+    - Batch ingestion of large datasets (1+ GB) using chunked processing
+    - Schema normalization and data cleaning
-    Relational data modeling using SQLite
+    - Relational data modeling using SQLite
-    Separation of ingestion, storage, and consumption layers Interactive analytics via a Streamlit-based UI
+    - Separation of ingestion, storage, and consumption layers
+    - Interactive analytics via a Streamlit-based UI

 The project focuses on scalability, reproducibility, and clean architecture, following real-world data engineering best practices.